BDC Hamburger Icon

 Your social media accounts aren’t just promotional sales platforms.
 Today, they’re also customer service channels.

 When consumers have issues, they often turn to social media to contact brands.
 They also share their experiences, complaints and compliments — privately and publicly.
-Instagram, X (formerly known as Twitter), Facebook and TikTok serve as private and public customer service communication channels.
+Instagram, X, Facebook and TikTok serve as private and public customer service communication channels.

 Your commitment to customer service on social media plays a huge role in your brand’s success.
 Take time to ensure all inbound customer service requests are handled quickly and satisfactorily.
 Additionally, monitor social media for brand mentions to see when someone airs their grievances publicly.
-Many of the best CRM software solutions have social integrations that make it easy for your customer service team to monitor social media messages and mentions.
+CRM software features often include social integrations that make it easy for your customer service team to monitor social media messages and mentions.

-Social media is no longer the Wild West of marketing; there’s now increased regulatory control.
+Social media is no longer the Wild West of marketing; there is now increased regulatory control.
 Brands also must be aware of the legalities surrounding influencer and partnership disclosures.
 In short, brands must lead with transparency when marketing on social media.

 For example, the Federal Trade Commission (FTC) has specific disclosures for social media influencers.
 If you hire influencers, you must ensure they follow the rules.
 Failure to do so can come back to bite you.

-Also, as the FTC investigates consumer data collection, it will likely change how many data points you can use to target paid ads.
-If paid ads on Facebook and Instagram are a big piece of your marketing strategy, consider pivoting toward more organic strategies.
+Also, as the FTC investigates consumer data collection, it will likely change the number of data points you can use to target paid ads.
+If paid ads on Facebook and Instagram are a big part of your marketing strategy, consider pivoting toward more organic strategies.

 What is the future of social media marketing?